Flemings Mayfair: History

-In 1964, Agatha Christie published At Bertram's Hotel, about an up-market hotel which serves as a front for organised crime.
+In 1964, Agatha Christie published At Bertram's Hotel, about an up-market hotel which serves as the home base for a sophisticated criminal gang.
 Christie's official biography claims Flemings as the model for the eponymous hotel, based on correspondence between Christie and her literary agent Edmund Cork.

-7, 8 and 9-12 Half Moon Street were originally Georgian townhouses and have been listed Grade II on the National Heritage List for England since March 1980.
-The rear of the hotel at 39-42 Clarges Street, is also listed Grade II.
+7, 8 and 9-12 Half Moon Street were originally Georgian townhouses and have been Grade II listed on the National Heritage List for England since March 1980.
+The rear of the hotel at 39-42 Clarges Street was a separate hotel before the war, and it is also Grade II listed.

-Restaurants and other facilities

-Ormer Mayfair is under the direction of Executive Chef Sofian Msetfi.
-Ormer Mayfair was awarded four AA Rosettes in September 2022; has been featured in the Michelin Guide 2022 and voted one of the top five restaurants in London by the Harden's Restaurant Guide.